socialat/team/README.md

 # Team
 Building a Global Team of Opensource Developers

-If you expect other opensource developers to contribute in your projects in terms of implementation, testing, review or maintenance then raise a [support request](https://github.com/socialat/team/issues/new?template=support-request.md).
-Mention the teams described on this page and fill the detail in template.
+**Team** is the team of people who supports opensource development.
+If you're one of them, join us as a [Team member](https://github.com/socialat/team/issues/new?template=support-request.md).
+We all together can help others to grow their open source projects.

-If you would like to support opensource development community and help others to maintain their opensource projects, please raise a [Team request](https://github.com/socialat/team/issues/new?template=support-request.md).
-This way people can find you to get your help.
+*Team* is the place where people can find you, discuss with you, and aks you to support their open source project.

 ## How does it work
-When someone raise an issue to get support, all the members of the team mentioned in the issue will be notified automatically.
+When someone raise an issue to [get support](https://github.com/socialat/team/issues/new?template=support-request.md), all the members of the team mentioned in the issue will be notified automatically.
 Someone from the team can claim to handle that issue.

 ## Teams
 Raise a PR/issue to make this section better or to become the member of any of following teams